Y-133/M2-EmbSys/CaseStudy/Mid_level_embedded_system.md

 * As the bubble expands, some of the ink is pushed out of a nozzle onto the paper.
 * When the bubble pops out of the nozzle, a vacuum is created.
 This pulls more ink into the print head from the cartridge.
 * A typical bubble jet print head has 300 or 600 tiny nozzles per print head, and all of them fire a droplet in sequence.
+* Optical encoders precisely control the location of the printed dots, both across and down the page.
+* The synchronization signals insure that the ink drops are printed in accurate locations even if there is some variation in the carriage velocity, or if the carriage is accelerating or decelerating near the beginning or end of its travel.

+DESCRIPTIO:
 ## Factors affecting the image quality:
 1. Brightness of paper: Smooth paper are better than than the rough paper
 2. Absorption quality of the paper: